danyeaw/presentations/gui-widget-for-beeware/slides.md

 ## Implement Toga_core
 ### (with TDD)
+* First write tests for Toga_core
-* Write a test for each function of the widget outlined in the API from Step 2
+* Then code the outline created in Step 2
-* Check that the tests fail
-* Specify the implementation layer API
-* Write the core code for the widget to call the implementation layer

 ---